 While the cash flow statement is often considered the most important financial statement for a small business, the three main financial statements are interrelated.
 Viewing them holistically can help you make smart financial, investment, and management decisions for your business.

-Of course, that’s easier said than done, so be open to getting help—whether from an accountant or from free resources such as the expert mentors at SCORE.
+Of course, that’s easier said than done, so be open to getting help—whether from an accountant, Expert Advisor, or from free resources such as the expert mentors at SCORE.
 Getting your arms around your financial data may be the most important thing you do this year.